 This is definitely among the best Ethernet cables on this list.
-If anything, it is the coolest looking!
-The braided design adds a touch of personality while keeping the cable flexible and strong.
-Cat 7 speeds offer a 10Gbps connection, and the manufacturer has a variety of lengths and colors to choose from.
+If anything, it is among the coolest looking!
+The braided design adds a touch of personality while keeping the cable flexible and robust.
+Cat 8 speeds offer a 40Gbps connection, and the manufacturer has a variety of lengths to choose from.

 If for any reason you need a seriously long cable, the Jadaol Cat 6 option is one of the best Ethernet cables in this category.
 It measures 50ft and has a flat design, not to mention it offers 10Gbps speeds.
 Also included are 15 cable clips to keep everything organized.